ESIPFed/science-on-schema.org/guides/Dataset.md

 Examples
 <a id="geoshape-line">Linear spatial location</a>
 A line spatial location.
-Useful for data that were collected along a travers, ship track, flight line or other linear sampling feature.
+Useful for data that were collected along a traverse, ship track, flight line or other linear sampling feature.

 <pre>
   <strong>"spatialCoverage": {